vitaly-t/pg-promise/README.md

 This event notification serves two purposes:

-* Provide selective data logging for debugging;
+* Providing selective data logging for debugging;
-* Pre-process data before it reaches the client.
+* Pre-processing data before it reaches the client.

 **NOTES:**
-* If you are pre-processing the data, you should only change properties of the individual elements (objects - rows), but never the elements themselves, much less the array's length, as it will break the client's expectation for the data size.
+* If you alter the size of `data` directly or though the `result` object, it may affect `QueryResultMask` validation for regular queries, which is executed right after this notification.
-* You should always consider possible performance impact when handling this event, especially if you are pre-processing the data.
+* When adding data pre-processing, you should consider possible performance penalty this may bring.
 * If the event handler throws an error, the original request will be rejected with that error.

 ---